 As the mercury dips, imagine yourself enjoying steaming hot street food, taking part in a tea ceremony, hiking up snowy mountains, or sailing to islands that are covered in thick snow.
 In the evenings, the entire city is lit up with a million lights, bringing in the holiday cheer.
 Frankly, you can spend your entire trip in Seoul and you’d still not run out of things to do.
 But, here are a few offbeat experiences we recommend to make the best of Seoul in 4 days.

-1. Grub on winter eats at Gwangjang market – Of all the markets Seoul is blessed with, nothing beats Gwangjang when it comes to traditional street food.
+1. Grub on winter eats at Gwangjang market – Of all the markets Seoul is blessed with, nothing beats Gwangjang when it comes to traditional Korean food.
 Under a thinly insulated roof, a range of shops run by caring ajummas put up a feast.
 Try the hotteok (sweet Korean pancake), bindaetteok (mung bean pancakes), and mayak gimbap (rice rolls).
 Don’t forget to be covered in enough layers since the market is relatively open.

-2. Embrace Buddhism – The Jogyesa temple is more than a century old and has become the centrepiece of Korean Buddhism over the years.
+2. Embrace Buddhism – The Jogyesa temple is more than a century old and has become the centerpiece of Korean Buddhism over the years.
 In the winter months, visit in the evening to see the fully illuminated temple, a sight to behold.

 3. Partake in a tea ceremony – The ancient Korean tea tradition is kept alive in a handful of teahouses in the city.
 Our pick is the Dawon tea house nestled inside the Kyungin fine art museum.